gsegurapa/zat/README.md

 webapps
 =======

-This repository houses html5/css/js standa-alone apps and widgets.
+This repository houses html5/css/js stand alone apps and widgets.
 Any client app that can be deployed to an Amazon S3 bucket should live here.

 Current Apps
 ============